hypertrace/hypertrace-docs-website/src/pages/getting-started/index.md

 ---
 title: Getting Started
-excerpt: In this section you'll find basic information about Hypertrace and how to use it.
+excerpt: Get started with Hypertrace using Docker Desktop (using Docker Compose or Docker with Kubernetes)
 template: docs
 ---
-## Quick start with Hypertrace using Docker
+## Quick start with Docker Desktop

-### Running Hypertrace with docker-compose
+### Running Hypertrace with Docker Compose

-**Note:** *It is recommended to change default memory for docker from `2GiB` to `4GiB` and default CPU's to 3 to get Hypertrace up and running.*
+**Note:** *We recommend you change the Docker Desktop default settings from `2 GB` of memory to at least `4 GB` of memory, and set CPUs to at least 3*

 #### Start Hypertrace

-If you want to see Hypertrace in action, you can quickly start Hypertrace via Docker.
+Use your terminal window to start Hypertrace with docker-compose up

 ```
 git clone https://github.com/hypertrace/hypertrace.git